richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

      > [!CAUTION]
      > - All attributes that include dates must follow the same format.
      > - Viva Glint transforms incoming dates to Viva Glint's preferred format, yyyy/mm/dd, upon upload.
-     > - Complete date selection in this step and Dervied attribute setup in the next step to import dates in a format that's usable for Distribution lists and survey triggers.
+     > - Complete date selection in this step and Derived attribute setup in the next step to import dates in a format that's usable for Distribution lists and survey triggers.

 3. After finished previewing, select **Continue**.